 These facemasks have a cuff that allows for a complete seal to be achieved between the mask and the patient's face.
 Anesthetic facemasks can therefore be used to deliver non-invasive ventilation (NIV).
-In order to ventilate with an anesthetic facemask you'll need a pressurized gas source such as a cylinder or gas wall supply. if no pressurized gas source is available, a self-inflating bag will allow for positive pressure-ventilation through an anesthetic facemask.
+In order to ventilate with an anesthetic facemask you'll need a pressurized gas source (anesthesia gas supplies) such as a cylinder or gas wall supply.
+If no pressurized gas source is available, a self-inflating bag will allow for positive pressure-ventilation through an anesthetic facemask.

 The cuff volume can typically be adjusted through a valve.
 A somewhat under-inflated cuff usually achieves a better seal than a fully inflated one.